-Preferences may vary, but for cooler times in Bali, the best time to visit is May to August, when humidity levels on the island are at its lowest.
+Preferences may vary regarding Bali weather.
+However, for generally cooler times in Bali, best time to visit is May to August.
+This is when humidity levels on the island are at their lowest.
 During this period the air is drier and pleasant for outdoor activities and overland sightseeing tours.
 The skies in Bali are also clear and blue during this time, which makes it great for outdoor and landscape photography.

 2) Hottest Time in Bali

 The hottest months in Bali are April and October, when daytime temperatures can rise up to 32 degrees Celsius.
-Humidity levels in the coastal areas can reach up to 75%, and the island receives an ample 12 hours of sunlight with average daytime temperatures ranging from 27 to 32 degrees Celsius.
-Meanwhile, average daytime temperatures in the cooler highlands average from 21 to 27 degrees Celsius, dropping sharply low during night time.
+Humidity levels in the coastal areas can reach up to 75%.
+The island receives an ample 12 hours of sunlight with average daytime temperatures.
+It can range from 27 to 32 degrees Celsius during these times.
+Meanwhile, average daytime temperatures in the cooler highlands average from 21 to 27 degrees Celsius.
+This can drop sharply low during night time.

 Sunrise: between 05:50 and 06:23

 The low season in Bali, in terms of hotel bookings, are roughly the first and last quarters.
 In other words, right after the New Year (from January to March), and the last quarter (October to November.
 December usually has a fair amount of 'holiday season' bookings).
 The wet Bali weather around these months also see residents having their umbrellas and ponchos at hand.